BenchCalcs

 Why does epoxy coating add length?

-The epoxy layer reduces the bond between steel and concrete by ~20%.
-ACI compensates with ψe ≥ 1.2, increasing to 1.5 when cover is tight (less than 3 bar diameters) because the bond is more critical when concrete confinement is limited.
+The epoxy layer cuts the steel-to-concrete bond by roughly 20%.
+ACI compensates with ψe ≥ 1.2, rising to 1.5 when cover is under 3 bar diameters or clear spacing under 6, where confinement is limited.